rotemchn/SQE_hw3/README.md

 Each of the testing methods is elaborated in its own directory.

 ## Results
-Update all README.md files (except for d-e, see Section 1).
-Specifically, replace all $$*TODO*…$$ according to the instructions inside the $$.

 ## Detected Bugs
 We detected the following bugs:

 1. Bug 1:
-   1. General description: ...
+   1. General description: when a client adds a review to a deleted product.
-   2. Steps to reproduce: ...
-   3. Expected result: ...
+   2. Steps to reproduce: a client buys a product, enters to "add review".
+Then, the seller deletes that product, but the buyer can still add his comment.
+   3. Expected result: The client won't be able to add his review, because the product was deleted.
-   4. Actual result: ...
+   4. Actual result: The adding action succeed.
    5. Link to the bug report: (you are encouraged to report the bug to the developers of the software)
 2. Bug 2: ...

-$$*TODO* if you did not detect the bug, you can delete this section$$
+   1. General description: when a client buys a deleted product that is in his cart.
+   2. Steps to reproduce: a client adds a product to his cart.
+Then, the seller deletes that product, but the client can still purchase it.
+   3. Expected result: The client won't be able to add his review, because the product was deleted.
+   4. Actual result: The adding action succeed.
+   5. Link to the bug report: (you are encouraged to report the bug to the developers of the software)